QingLu-USF/Notes_Gitbook/WritingRPackages.md

 ## Writing R Packages in RStudio

+Note:  the following notes are based on the content at [link](https://ourcodingclub.github.io/tutorials/writing-r-package/).

 **Step 1:** Install two packages for package development tools (*devtools*) and writing documentation (*roxygen2*).

 > install.packages("devtools")